 Add 1/2 cup of filtered water, maple syrup and honey to a small saucepan.
-Heat on medium until the mixture is pipping hot, remove just before it starts to bubble.
-Add the vanilla and salt, stir to dissolve the salt.
-Set aside.
+Heat on medium until the mixture is pipping hot, remove just before it starts to bubble (approx. 4 mins), then add the vanilla and salt, stir to dissolve the salt.

 Add the second 1/2 cup of filtered water to a large glass or stainless steel mixing bowl with high sides.
 Sprinkle the gelatin over the water and allow to bloom (it will soften and swell within 2 - 3 minutes).
 Add the beetroot powder and C Berry Blast powder (if you are using another flavour, add at this point).